netspective-labs/sql-aide/lib/notebook/README.md

 ### Task-based Engine

-- [x] Task-based Kernel treats each function property in a class as a workNotebook Cell.
+- [x] Task-based Kernel treats each function property in a class as a Notebook Cell.
 This is similar to how Apache Airflow works.

 ### Asset-based Engine

 - [ ] Asset-based Kernel treats each function property in a class as an asset preparation function.
 This is similar to how Dagster works.

-## Notebook Class Status
+### Notebook Cells as Class Status

 - [x] Each notebook is a TypeScript class
   - [x] Notebook classes do not not require any base classes or inheritence